-The Power Stamp Alliance has been formed to define a standard product footprint and functions that provide a multiple sourced, standard modular board-mounted solution ('power stamps') for power conversion for 48Vin to low voltage, high current DC-DC applications.
+The Power Stamp Alliance has defined a standard product footprint and functions that provide a multiple sourced, standard modular board-mounted solution ('power stamps') for power conversion for 48Vin to low voltage, high current DC-DC applications.

 To create collaborative solutions for 48V-to-low-voltage on-board isolated and non-isolated DC-DC power converters.